-At March 31, 2008, Advantest has no single customer accounts for more than 10% of consolidated trade receivables.
-At March 31, 2009, Advantest has a customer with significant receivables.
-Receivables from the customer accounted for 30% of consolidated trade receivables at March 31, 2009.
+At March 31, 2009 and 2010, Advantest has one customer with significant receivables.
+Receivables from the customer accounted for 30% and 14% of consolidated trade receivables at March 31, 2009 and 2010, respectively.
 Although Advantest does not expect that the customer will fail to meet its obligations, Advantest is potentially exposed to concentrations of credit risk if the customer failed to perform according to the terms of the contracts.